jasonxia17/orbit-simulator/DEVELOPMENT.md

 * Display gravitational potential energy and kinetic energy, add methods to CelestialBody class for calculating these quantities
-* Display error message if planet crashes into sun (to avoid a divide-by-0 error)
+* Display error message if planet crashes into star (to avoid a divide-by-0 error)
-* Display the coordinates/distance to sun at the point where the mouse is hovering
+* Display the coordinates/distance to star at the point where the mouse is hovering

 # Weekly Progress Log